Deepan-Karmakar/p5.js-tutorial/Global-and-instance-mode.md

 ```

 Virtually always the second, short form is good enough.
 The long form could be necessary if you wanted to use a loop to create more than one p5 instance.

+## When is global mode assumed?

+When the document is loaded, p5 checks if at least one of `window.setup` and `window.draw` is defined as a function.
+If they are, `new p5();` will be called, which launches p5 in global mode.